zylx0532/pasztor.at/privacy.md

 <p>Or electronically to: &#106;&#097;&#110;&#111;&#115;&#064;&#112;&#097;&#115;&#122;&#116;&#111;&#114;&#046;&#097;&#116;</p>
 {%endraw%}

-Please allow for 14 days of processing time, and additional physical mailing time depending on your location.
+Please allow for 30 days of processing time.
+All correspondence related to information and deletion requests may be kept for up to 8 years for the purposes of a legal track record.

 **Please make sure you include enough information to identify the data you wish to ask for information about.**